parsonsmatt/servant-persistent/README.md

 For some reason, no one had created an example on how to use these guys together.
 I put together this minimal example to show an example implementation, along with some resource management and basic error handling.

+A blog post going into more detail is available here:

+## Requirements:

+You will need PostgreSQL installed and listening on port 5432.
+The default configuration uses a database name `perservant` with username/password test:test.

 ## The API:

 - `/users` returns a list of all users in the database